amirjalali1/AnycastHealthChecker/README.md

 * the switch happens within few milliseconds

-The same technology can be used for balancing traffic using `Equal-Cost Multi-Path`_.
+The same technology can be used for balancing traffic using [Equal-cost multi-path routing](https://en.wikipedia.org/wiki/Equal-cost_multi-path_routing).

 ECMP routing is a network technology where traffic can be routed over multiple paths.
 In the context of routing protocols, path is the route a packet has to take in order to be delivered to a destination.
 Because these multiple paths share the same cost, traffic is balanced across them.